department-of-veterans-affairs/va.gov-team/products/ask-va/design/User research/Business line engagement/11-2024 Submitter feedback about responses.md

 ## Questions

-If you have questions about the feedback or recommendations in this document, please contact Tyler Gindraux (tyler.gindraux@va.gov) and Becky Phung (becky.phung@va.gov).
+If you have questions about the feedback or recommendations in this document, please contact Tyler Gindraux and Becky Phung.
 Thanks!